bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-troubleshooting.md

 If you encountered any problems with the installation of BigBlueButton, this document covers how to resolve many of the common issues.

 # Troubleshooting

-This section will help you resolve common errors with installation of BigBlueButton.
+This section will help you resolve common errors with installation of BigBlueButton 2.2-beta (referred hereafter as BigBlueButton).

 If you are unable to resolve any installation issues, post a description of the error message along with the version of BigBlueButton you are installing to [bigbluebutton-setup](http://groups.google.com/group/bigbluebutton-setup/topics?gvc=2) and the community can help you further.

 ## Run sudo bbb-conf --check